aman5537jains/laravel-html-collective/readme.md

 Official documentation for Forms & Html for The Laravel Framework can be found at the [LaravelCollective](https://laravelcollective.com/docs) website.

-## This is the forked library of [laravel](https://github.com/LaravelCollective/html) to work with laravel 11
+## This is the forked library of [laravel collective form](https://github.com/LaravelCollective/html) to work with laravel 11
  Original Document https://laravelcollective.com/docs/6.x/html